President's Leadership TEAM Members

 425.640.1456 | yvonne.terrellpowell@edmonds.edu

-Equity and Inclusion consists of dedicated, experienced, and caring people who are committed to excellence and making a positive difference in the community and with students.
+Student Success, Belonging and Global Engagement consists of dedicated, experienced, and caring people who are committed to excellence and making a positive difference in the community and with students.
 We work together with the campus community to create an environment that supports and honors diversity, equity and inclusion for all of its members.
+At the college we remain committed to creating a space where students can work toward meeting their goals and maintain the necessary resources that support their personal and academic success.

+I have been at the college for 6 years.
 I enjoy connecting with people and building positive and healthy relationships.
 I believe that education changes our lives and it will continue to change the lives of the next generation.
 I am committed to individuals having an opportunity to obtain an education that values their voice, culture and identities and allows them to perform at their best.
 I am passionate about my work helping to create momentum that compels us to create communities that advocate for diversity, equity and social justice.
-I enjoy learning, laughing, motivating and empowering others, listening to music, and spending time talking with strangers, family and friends.
+I enjoy learning, laughing, motivating and empowering others, listening to music, and spending time talking with strangers, family, and friends.